Moms for Liberty: Ideology and political affiliations

-All three founders are registered Republicans, and the organization has ties to the Republican Party.
 Moms for Liberty has praised Florida Republicans such as Governor Ron DeSantis, referring to him on social media as "the Parents' Governor".
-Ron DeSantis, along with other prominent Florida Republicans, spoke at Moms for Liberty's first national gathering in Tampa, Florida in July 2022.
-Bridget Ziegler, a co-founder and former co-director of Moms for Liberty, is the wife of Christian Ziegler, vice chairman of the Florida Republican Party.
+DeSantis, along with other prominent Florida Republicans, spoke at Moms for Liberty's first national gathering in Tampa, Florida, in July 2022.
 Crediting Moms for Liberty with bringing new voters to the Republican Party, Christian Ziegler told The Washington Post in October 2021 that he had "been trying for a dozen years to get 20- and 30-year-old females involved with the Republican Party, and it was a heavy lift to get that demographic.
 But now Moms for Liberty has done it for me."